-Starman faced the vain Vanquisher.
-He said, “Surrender now.
+Starman faced the vain Vanquisher and said, “Surrender now.
 I don’t want to hurt you.”

 “I doubt you can, boy,” laughed the blond thug.

 Starman met his charge and remained unmoved.
-I guess I’m as strong as this guy, thought Will.
-He generated a mighy energy blast that shook Vanquisher to the ground.
+I guess I’m as strong as this guy, thought Will, generating a mighty energy blast that shook Vanquisher to the ground.